-If you’re considering a Nordictrack treadmill, you may have heard a lot about iFit already.
+If you’re thinking about getting a Nordictrack treadmill, you’ve probably heard about iFit already.

-And it’s far more advanced than what you find on other treadmill brands (at least for right now).
+And, because it’s been out for so long, it’s far more advanced than what you find on other treadmill brands at this time.

 One of the top questions people have is: